KaiStarkk/abswatcher/README.md

 ### username and password

 Your ABS username and password.
 The user must be a root type account (in most cases, it should be "root").

+It is recommended to use an environment variable `ABSWATCHER_PASSWORD` to set the password, rather than passing this over the command line (where it is recorded to `.bash_history`).

 ### server